sakets-dev/sakets-dev/README.md

 ### 🧭 About Me

 Hey!
 I’m **Saket Sharma**, currently studying **Computer Science & Statistics** at the **University of Toronto**.
-I love turning abstract ideas into real tools — whether that’s decoding sign language, building AI APIs, or creating productivity apps that make life a little smoother.
+I love turning abstract ideas into real tools, whether that’s decoding sign language, building AI APIs, or creating productivity apps that make life a little smoother.

 Over the years, I’ve:
 - 🔬 Conducted **research** on complexity & organized behaviour (University of Toronto)